jerickso/FreeBSDKernelConfigs/README.md

 * Lower storage requirements
 * Possibility of including drivers/functionality not included by the base kernel
 * Faster kernel build times if rebuilding from source
-* Slightly more secure as the attack surface is lowered because unused code is removed
+* Slightly more secure as the attack surface is smaller because unused code is removed

 ## Why would I NOT want to build my own kernel?
 * If you use `freebsd-update` to keep your system up to date, that utility will stop working if you have a custom kernel.